 Each lab will have a pre-lab preparation quiz (Quiz A) that is due on Canvas BEFORE the beginning of lab.
 These quizzes are designed to check each individual student's understanding of the current and previous week's experiments.
-There will be 5 questions (usually multiple choice), some of which will require you to critically think about the meaning or purpose behind the concepts or procedural steps in that week's experiment.
+There will be 5 questions (usually multiple choice or multiple answer), some of which will require you to critically think about the meaning or purpose behind the concepts or procedural steps in that week's experiment.
 This is not just a reading quiz; do not expect the answers to all be explicitly stated in the provided material.

 You are permitted to use your lab manual and report form (but not classmates or other outside help) while you take each Quiz A. You may take the quiz any time in the week leading up your lab time, but once you begin the quiz you will have 15 minutes to complete it.
 Your quiz grades will be posted after the last section of the week has completed the lab and the lab coordinator has reviewed the results.
+The correct answers will be visible after all sections have completed the quiz.